codeAligned/JP_Notes/book-think_stats_notes.md

 where $x_1$ and $x_2$ are the means of the groups and $s$ is the “pooled standard deviation.”

-Here’s the Python code that computes Cohen’s $d$:
+Here’s the Python code that computes Cohen’s _d_:

 ```python
 def CohenEffectSize(group1, group2):